openslide/openslide.github.io/docs/newformat/index.md

 OpenSlide has two decoders for TIFF-derived slide formats: `tiff` and `tifflike`.

 - `tiff` uses libtiff to read the slide file.
 Most drivers for TIFF-based formats use this decoder.  libtiff can parse TIFF directories, decode image data in compression formats described in the TIFF specification, and return compressed image data for all other compression formats.
 Because libtiff has a deep understanding of the TIFF tag values, it will reject files that use the TIFF directory structure but make creative use of the standard tags.
+Since libtiff handles are not safe for concurrent access by multiple threads, the `tiff` decoder provides a cache of libtiff handles that can be acquired for exclusive use by a thread while it is servicing a read request.

 - `tifflike` is a TIFF directory parser built into OpenSlide.
 It does not understand tag values and cannot decode compressed image data; it simply reads the TIFF directories and reports on what they contain.
 This decoder can be used for formats that use the standard TIFF tags in unusual ways.